I own a small, growing company with 15 employees. Does the law require I have an Employee Handbook?

 My mother died and left everything to me in her Will.
 My estranged brother claims I influenced our mother when she was ill to sign a Will that she did not want or understand.
 What should I do?

 The proponent of a Will should submit the original for acceptance by the Probate Court; the opponent of the Will’s admission carries a heavy burden to show the Will was a byproduct of undue influence or that the testator was of unsound mind at the time of execution.

 I am a contractor with a customer who refuses to pay me.
 Should I record a mechanic’s lien, bring a collection action, or both?

-Sometimes a mechanic’s lien is effective; sometimes it is not.
-If there is no equity in the liened property or if the home owner has no intentions to sell or borrow against the property, a lien may not bring the dispute to a head, particularly if they don’t intend to foreclose the lien.
-Sometimes the best approach is to file a collection lawsuit in Connecticut’s Superior Courts.
+Sometimes a mechanic’s lien is effective.
+Sometimes it is not.
+If there is no equity in the liened property or if the homeowner has no intentions to sell or borrow against the property, a lien may not bring the dispute to a head.
+Sometimes, the best approach is to file a collection lawsuit.
 If you want to record and foreclose a mechanic’s lien, strict compliance with the statute is a must.
 If you don’t comply, your lien will be ineffective.

 I have been sued.
 Although I have insurance, my carrier notified me I may want to retain my own attorney.
 What is “excess counsel,” and do I need it?

 All insurance coverage is subject to policy limits.
 If you face a claim that exceeds your policy limit, you may be responsible for the amount of damages that exceed your policy.
 If you find yourself in this position, you should contact an attorney to ensure your interests are protected.